Changzhou Trina International School

 Changzhou Trina International School (CZTIS) is a Pre-School/K-12 educational institution located in the Xinbei District of Changzhou, Jiangsu, China.

 The school, which opened in 2012, is a joint venture commissioned by the Changzhou Government's Department of Education and partially funded by Trina Solar, hence the addition of Trina to the name.
-(NYSE:TSL).

 As of the 2015–2016 academic year, CZTIS offers an IGCSE program and is accredited by Cambridge International Examinations.